netinvent/rhel9_scripts/README.md

 Of course, you can adjust those values or create new partition schemas directly in the python script.

-The kickstat file also provides the following:
+The kickstat post-script section also provides the following:

 - Optional packages if physical machine
     - pre-configured smartmontools daemon